mujibulhaquetanim/Frontend-Functionalities/README.md

 - If you're solely interested in component-based Works or React-Native for Mobile App Developments, consider exploring the following: [Component-based repository](https://github.com/mujibulhaquetanim/componentGallery.git) , [Expo](https://github.com/mujibulhaquetanim/React-Native.git)

-Bonus: If you are interested about fully seo optimized portfolio website with reactjs, and want to learn how to implement and achieve fully seo optimization walkthrough, check out [My Current Portfolio](https://github.com/mujibulhaquetanim/Frontend-Functionalities/tree/main/Portfolios/mujibv.1).
+Bonus: If you are interested about fully seo optimized portfolio website with reactjs, and want to learn how to implement and achieve fully seo optimization walkthrough, check out [My Current Portfolio](https://github.com/mujibulhaquetanim/Frontend-Functionalities/tree/main/Portfolios/mujibv.1), check out the [Live Link](#live-links) section to see the live version.

 ## Table of Contents